 More and more adults are discovering that braces are about much more than just straight teeth and good looks.
 And with more options than ever before, patients of all ages can wear braces without anyone even knowing it.
-Our Vancouver orthodontists explain...
+Our myORTHODONTIST Vancouver explain...

 Many people think orthodontists only fit patients with braces to give them a beautiful smile.
 However, while that is a piece of it, straightening a patient's teeth may help them avoid serious dental issues later in life, issues that go far beyond simple aesthetic concerns.